DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### Notify DfE of a participant's training schedule

 <div class="govuk-inset-text">All participants will be registered by default to a standard schedule starting in September.
-Providers must notify the DfE of any other schedule.</div>
+Providers must notify DfE of any other schedule.</div>

 Participants can choose to follow standard or non-standard training schedules.